nataliewakx-lab/Ice-nucleation-analysis/README.md

 * plate and set-point temperatures,
 * Stirling voltage measurements associated with freezing events.

-Further analysis was conducted using and Microsoft Excel to calculate the fraction of frozen droplets as a function of temperature, based on the singular active-site approach commonly applied in heterogeneous ice nucleation studies.

 The following key calculation was implemented in Python:
 ```python
 f_ice(T) = n_ice(T) / n_total              # Fraction of frozen droplets